Nerd Prescribed

 Should I hire a freelancer or a specialist for my website?

-Freelancers are cheaper upfront but typically leave after delivery.
-When something breaks three months later, you are searching for a new developer who does not know your codebase.
-A specialist who builds and maintains your site long-term costs more upfront but less over time.
+A freelancer is cheaper upfront and usually gone after delivery.
+When something breaks three months later, you're searching for a new developer who doesn't know your codebase.
+A specialist who builds and maintains long-term costs more upfront and less over the life of the site.

 What add-ons drive up website costs?